-So, my renters do not have to pay their rent?
+• So, my renters do not have to pay their rent?

 The eviction moratorium does not relieve renters from the responsibility to pay rent.
 The lease remains in place.
-That said, tenants cannot be evicted for failure to pay.
-However, property owners may charge late fees, penalties and interest on late payments, per the terms of their lease.
+That said, tenants cannot be evicted for failure to pay, or charged fees or interest on late payments during this time, if they are subject to the moratorium.
 They will be responsible for all rent payments at the end of the prohibition.
+You should be clear in explaining this to residents, and you will want to consider working with them on repayment plans now.
+Be mindful of fair housing laws, and ensure you are offering the same options to all residents.
 NAR has prepared an FAQ for housing providers that is available here.